-This year is a milestone for the Woodford Folk Festival as it is the 29th festival and the 21st to be held at Woodfordia.
-Local, national and international guests are featured in a schedule that features more than 2,000 performers across 1,536 shows.
-No mean feat!
+National and international guests are featured in a schedule that has more than 2,000 performers across 1,536 shows.

-The festival program, which will be released in October, will incorporate many activities including street theatre, dances, concerts, writers’ panels, comedy sessions, social dialogue and debate, acoustic jams, an environmental program featuring debates, talks, art and craft workshops, circus performances and workshops and film festivals with emphasis on children’s products.
+Look for acoustic jams, environmental debates, talks, art and craft workshops, circus performances and workshops and film festivals with emphasis on children’s activities.

 Other highlights include parades, late night cabarets and special events.

 As well, the streets are lined with cafes, stalls, bars and restaurants and in the village there are 35 performance venues, including 18 all-weather sites.